NeonixRIT/gcisdiscordverify/README.md

 This application uses Discord OAuth2 workflow to authenticate as the user to join a server and retrieve their user id.
 This data is never saved.
 The authentication token is immediately revoked after success or failure of accepting the invite link and is also immediately discarded.

 ### RIT
 `peoples.rit.edu` allows unique access to RIT's authentication and user data.
 This application uses the users RIT `givenName` (first name) and surname, or `sn` (last name) to set the user's nickname to their full name when they join the Discord server.
 After this is done, this information is immediately discarded and never saved.
+This data is made available to the application and accessed through the PHP `$_SERVER` variable, as RIT adds this information to it.

 ## AI Usage
 A majority of this project was developed using the ChatGPT o3-mini-high model.
 It is responsible almost all of the HTML/CSS/JS.
 It also wrote a large portion of the PHP code (mainly in the use of curl to make requests), as well as some of the Python code for interacting with the Discord API.
 The entire chat history used in the making of this project is available in the `Resources` section.
 If any secrets happen to have leaked in the chat log, they have long been changed.
+Copilot was also used but largely for minor autocompletions.

 ## TODO
+- Sanitize description input and output
 - Unify naming conventions in all files to use `snake_case`
 - Remove most AI line comments and properly comments secions of code and files
 - Make `manageinvites/index.php` table show `no invites available` message when deleting the last invite